The Higher Degrees of MPhil and PhD

 - Responsibilities in the later stage of supervision

-- To ensure that, where a research student is unable to submit a thesis within the required time, a timely and reasoned application for extension of candidature is made in line with University policy.
+- To ensure that, where a student is unable to submit a thesis within the required time, a timely and reasoned application for extension of candidature is made in line with University policy.

-- To ensure arrangements are made for examination of the research student including the nomination of examiners in accordance with Faculty/Accredited Institution and University policy.
+- To ensure arrangements are made for examination of the student including the nomination of examiners in accordance with Faculty/Accredited Institution and University policy.

-- To ensure appropriate examination arrangements are made for research students with a disability (see paragraphs 84 and 89 below).
+- To ensure appropriate examination arrangements are made for students with a disability (see paragraphs 84 and 89 below).

 Absence of a Supervisor

-- At least one member of the supervisory team must have prior experience of supervision which has resulted in a successful doctorate.
+- At least one member of the supervisory team must have prior experience of supervision which has resulted in a successful PhD.
 For new supervisors, experience should be gained through working closely with an experienced supervisor and may include a recognised mentorship arrangement.
 It is the responsibility of the PGR Programme Director, or the 'experienced' member of the supervisory team, to confirm in writing that sufficient experience has been gained.
 Supervisors must be active researchers in the appropriate discipline, and should normally themselves have a PhD or equivalent substantial research experience, experience of publication, and expertise in the area of the student's research.
 Staff in formal candidature for a higher degree should not be appointed as a main supervisor.

-- The contact details and responsibilities of all members of the supervisory team should be readily available to research students throughout their programme (see paragraph 40 above).
+- The contact details and responsibilities of all members of the supervisory team should be readily available to students throughout their programme (see paragraph 40 above).